Learn the foundations of professional culinary arts and earn credits toward your apprenticeship while still in high school.

 What to expect

-The Professional Cook 1 ITA Youth Certificate is designed to meet the training needs of the Industry and the required training objectives established by the Industry Training Authority (ITA).
+The Professional Cook 1 STBC Youth Certificate is designed to meet the training needs of the Industry and the required training objectives established by SkilledTradesBC.
 Courses are delivered 4 days per week over 28 weeks.

-The program is delivered in fully operational industrial kitchens, service outlets and classroom settings.
-Working in authentic service kitchens and outlets provides opportunity for students to develop their practical cooking and professional skills.
-Classroom instruction is designed for students to develop theoretical knowledge and skills required for success in the culinary industry.
+The program is delivered in fully operational industrial kitchens and classroom settings.
+Working in commercial kitchens and outlets provides the opportunity for students to develop their practical cooking and professional skills.
+Classroom instruction is designed for students to develop the theoretical knowledge and the technical skills required for success in the culinary industry.

-The program design is based on a learning-centred and experiential approach whereby students learn through experience in authentic culinary work settings.
-Active student learning and participation is emphasized to promote the development of knowledge, skills and attitudes required for success in the food industry.
-Professional skills, such as teamwork, critical thinking, self-reflection and communication, are also emphasized throughout the program.
+The program design is based on a learning-centered and experiential approach whereby students learn through experience in authentic culinary work settings.
+Active student learning and participation are emphasized to promote the development of knowledge, skills, and attitudes required for success in the food industry.
+Professional skills, such as teamwork, critical thinking, self-reflection, and communication, are also emphasized throughout the program.

 Admission requirements